tilt-dev/api.tilt.dev/docs/kubernetes/kubernetes-discovery-v1alpha1.md

   The Tilt API representation mirrors the Kubernetes API very closely.
 Irrelevant data is not included, and some fields might be simplified.

   There might also be Tilt-specific status fields.*

-  - **pods.baselineRestartCount** (int32), required

-    BaselineRestartCount is the number of restarts across all containers before Tilt started observing the Pod.

-    This is used to ignore restarts for a Pod that was already executing before the Tilt daemon started.

   - **pods.containers** ([]Container), required